Last Updated on June 3, 2026

 For more details on that and how to get back to Lisbon, read Sintra to Cabo da Roca – how to visit on your own.

-Day 4 – Lisbon / Belém
+Day 4 – Lisbon/Belém

-To get from Central Lisbon to Belém, take the 15E Tram from Praça do Comércio (towards Jardim de Algés).
+Belém is about 9 km west of the city and you can get there by taking the 15E Tram from Praça do Comércio (tram that goes towards Jardim de Algés).
 Get off at Mosteiro dos Jerónimos stop, which is right in front of the Monastery.
-All the major sights of Belém are in that area and within walking distance.
-If you’d like a more guided tour of the neighborhood, you can book a small walking tour like this one.
+All the major sights of Belém are in that area and within a walking distance.

 Mosteiro dos Jerónimos

-I recommend starting your day in Belém with a visit to Mosteiro dos Jerónimos.
-This massive Monastery dates back to the 16th century and it’s the biggest landmark.
 It used to serve as a house of prayer for the men going out to sea.
 Also, many Portuguese Royals are buried there, as well as the famous explorer Vasco da Gama.
 His tomb can be seen in the Chapel, that is free to visit.
-You can see the rest of the Monastery, which I highly recommend, for €10.
+To see the rest of the Monastery, there’s an entrance fee of €18.

 Torre de Belém